christopher-besch/homepage/src/articles/04_revealjs/revealjs.md

 cp -rv reveal/{dist,plugin} public
 ```

-This is also a good time to copy any static files, for example code highlighting themes.
+This is also a good time to copy any static files; for example code highlighting themes.
 ```bash
 echo "copying static files"
 cp -vr static public/static